The Top 5 Things To Do This Week In Dallas & Collin County

-Choose your own adventure this week in Collin County — from vintage car exhibits to a storytelling slam to an MLK celebration, there’s always something to do.
+Art exhibits, musicals and culinary experiences— find it all in just one week in Collin County.
 Scroll all the way down to see our local picks for where to eat and drink this week.

 Come right in, because here’s the only list you need!